in the Silver Peak Wilderness

 Capping off the scenic mile, the trail crosses a 2,200-foot bluff where the panoramic perspective expands to the north, delivering a coastal view of tall green mountains dropping to the Pacific Ocean.
 From here, Buckeye Trail descends fifty feet over the next third of a mile to Buckeye Camp, marked by a wooden sign.
 Straight ahead the campsite is set in the shade of large oak tree.
 There is a picnic table, a fire ring, and room for a few tents under and around the tree.
 If you turn right, passing alongside a tall eucalyptus tree, you will find a spring built into a bank.

 Beyond Buckeye Camp, Buckeye Trail continues toward Upper Cruickshank Camp (2.5 miles away), reaching a soaring ocean overlook after 1.2 miles.
 The trail turns left, heading downhill across a grassy meadow to the edge of an oak woodland where you will find another small camp, just a tenth of a mile from the main Buckeye Camp.
-There is a fire ring and a broken picnic table (as of September, 2012).
+The trail camp has a fire ring and a broken picnic table (as of 2012).
 Buckeye Trail then continues downhill into a canyon with a small sycamore-lined creek.
 Turning uphill, the trail gains 325 feet over the next 3/4 of a mile, heading up the side of the canyon over a slope of grasses and small outcroppings (that allow ocean views) to a ridge with an unforgettable overlook.
 Watch for loose ground as you ascend an unmarked junction in a saddle along the ridge.
 Buckeye Trail continues to the right, descending 1.2 miles toward Upper Cruickshank Camp.
 Before heading downhill, bear left and venture out to a rise at the end of the ridge.
 Follow the path for just over a tenth of a mile to a ledge with sweeping views over the Big Sur coast.

 Look north over miles and miles of mountains in the Silver Peak Wilderness and Ventana Wilderness.
 Below Highway One, there is a seemingly endless carpet of blue ocean waters stretching to the horizon.
 From this divine vantage, you can also look down on the switchbacks at the start of Cruickshank Trail.
 The lofty views from this 2,325-foot ridge are simply extraordinary.